 Why is crypto adoption so high in Venezuela?

-Hyperinflation destroyed the bolivar's purchasing power (from approximately 10 per USD in 2012 to millions per USD before redenomination).
-Venezuelans adopted crypto, primarily USDT, as a dollar substitute.
+Hyperinflation destroyed the bolivar's purchasing power.
+Venezuelans adopted crypto as a dollar substitute - USDT accounts for 80%+ of crypto activity.
 Binance P2P Venezuela consistently ranks among the platform's top markets globally.
-An estimated 10%+ of the population has used crypto.
+An estimated 10%+ of the population has used crypto for savings, remittances, or payments.

 Other Countries